 There are many other lake resorts around town.

 Blue Heron B&B, eight miles east on South Farm Lake, is a cozy inn on the edge of the Boundary Waters.
 Breakfasts are delicious.

 Downtown, A Stay Inn Ely has five rooms, one handicapped-accessible.
 Two rooms sleep three, one sleeps four and one sleeps five.
-It also rents two lofts over the BaskeTree Bakery, each sleeping six.
-A continental breakfast is included.
+The Jasper Company also rents two lofts, each sleeping six.

 West of town, Bear Head Lake State Park has a guesthouse and five camper cabins.
 For more, see Ensconced in Ely.

-Near Whiteside Park, Sir G's serves pizza and other Italian food and is smoke-free.
+Near Whiteside Park, Sir G's serves pizza and other Italian food.
 Farther down Sheridan, get a treat at Red Cabin Frozen Custard.

-North American Bear Center: Opened in 2007, the visitors center just west of Ely is open daily from May through late October and the week between Christmas and New Year's.
+North American Bear Center: The visitors center just west of Ely is open daily from May through late October and the week between Christmas and New Year's.
 Check in advance for exact hours.
-218-365-7879.

 Dorothy Molter Museum: It's open daily from Memorial Day to Labor Day, weekends in September, Saturdays in October and occasionally in winter.